Python

 will print telemetry data like traces, metrics, and logs in your terminal or console.

-#in the middleware.ini file console_exporter = true #as an env variable MW_CONSOLE_EXPORTER = true
+#in the `mw_tracker` function from middleware console_exporter = true #as an env variable MW_CONSOLE_EXPORTER = true

 Saving Telemetry Data to Log Files